segmentio/segment-docs/src/connections/functions/source-functions.md

 ##### What is the retry policy for a webhook payload?

-Segment retries invocations that throw RetryError or Timeout errors up to 6 times with an exponential backoff.
+Segment retries invocations that throw RetryError or Timeout errors up to 6 times.
 After 6 attempts, the request is dropped.

 ##### What is the maximum payload size for the incoming webhook?